raulcf/CMSC-33580-1/index.md

 - To practice your spoken and written communication skills when conveying advanced material to a technical audience.

+- To gain a nuanced understanding of data, its value, its impact in society, and the mechanisms and interventions available to harness such value.

 ### Course Information